Today we're going to dive into how to avoid putting the cart before the horse with HubSpot.

 Tackling the Three-Pronged Problem: Inbound Technology, Talent, and Strategy

-Using Facebook, Instagram, WhatsApp, or Snapchat for your personal use is very different than building a sales funnel.
+Using Facebook, Instagram, WhatsApp, or Snapchat for personal use is very different from building a sales funnel.
 This is a three-pronged problem.
 You need the right:

-And yes, HubSpot definitely is an important piece of the technology stack to do this the right way.
+And yes, HubSpot is an important piece of the technology stack to do this correctly.

 HubSpot alone is not going to cut it.
 I can't imagine doing inbound marketing if you were just using HubSpot by itself -- without having related, complementary software and integrations such as:

-- GoToWebinar for live events and distance learning
+- GoToWebinar or Zoom for live events and distance learning

 - Wistia for video hosting